-Exchange Offer We are offering to issue registered new notes in exchange for a like principal amount, like which is within 20 business days after the exchange offer registration statement is declared effective, unless we extend it.
+Exchange Offer We are offering to issue registered new notes in exchange for a like principal amount, like interest

+This exchange offer is only being made for those original notes that were issued pursuant to Section 4(2) of the Securities Act of 1933, as amended and which are indentified by the which is within 20 business days after the exchange offer registration statement is declared effective, unless we extend it.
 If you decide to exchange your original notes for new notes, you must acknowledge that you are not engaging in, and do not intend to engage in, a distribution of the new notes.
 You may withdraw any original notes that you tender for exchange at any time prior to the expiration of the exchange offer.
-If we decide for any reason not to accept any original notes you have tendered for exchange, those original notes will be returned to you without cost promptly after the expiration or termination of the exchange offer.
+If we decide for any reason not to accept any original notes you have tendered for exchange, those original notes will be returned to you without cost promptly after the expiration or termination of the exchange of fer.
 See "The Exchange Offer - Terms of the Exchange Offer" for a more complete description of the tender and withdrawal provisions.